Jim Dunbar: Career

 Born in Dearborn, Michigan, Dunbar was a graduate of the Fordson High School class of 1947, and then attended Michigan State University, where he worked at the campus radio station as a play-by-play announcer for basketball games.
 He then served in the Army for two years, working at the radio station for Fort Riley, Kansas.

 He later worked as a rock DJ at WXYZ in Detroit, WDSU in New Orleans (where he was also station manager), and WLS (AM) in Chicago before moving west to work for KGO in 1963.
 Dunbar worked at ABC-owned-and-operated KGO for the next 37 years, retiring in 2000.
-In addition to his radio work, he also hosted the popular AM San Francisco morning talk program on KGO-TV (Channel 7) for many years beginning in 1965.
+In addition to his radio work, he also hosted the popular AM San Francisco morning talk program on KGO-TV (Channel 7) for many years, beginning in 1965.

-In 1969 a man called San Francisco police, identifying himself as the serial killer known as The Zodiac, and agreed to call Dunbar during AM San Francisco's live broadcast if either attorney Melvin Belli or attorney F. Lee Bailey were present on air.
+In 1969, a man called San Francisco police, identifying himself as the serial killer known as The Zodiac, and agreed to call Dunbar during AM San Francisco's live broadcast if either attorney Melvin Belli or attorney F. Lee Bailey were present on air.
 The police contacted Belli and Dunbar to arrange this in the hopes of capturing the individual.
 The suspect called as promised, spoke a few words, and then hung up, repeating this activity 54 times over the next two hours.
 The caller was later identified as a mental patient named Eric Weill, who called from Napa State Hospital.
 Police quickly ruled Weill out as the Zodiac.
 However, Belli received a letter from the actual Zodiac later that same year.

-In 1973 a gunman entered the KGO studio and fired at Dunbar while he was on the air; bulletproof glass stopped the bullet, but the gunman killed a station employee and then himself.
+In 1973, a gunman entered the KGO studio and fired at Dunbar while he was on the air; bulletproof glass stopped the bullet, but the gunman subsequently killed a station employee and then himself.